-ESL PROGRAM SPECIALIST (PK-12) CERTIFICATION
+ESL Program Specialist (PK-12) Certification

-The English as a Second Language (ESL) Program Specialist (PK-12) Certification Program is approved by the Pennsylvania Department of Education and the Middle States Commission on Higher Education.
+The English as a Second Language Program Specialist (PK-12) Certification Program is approved by the Pennsylvania Department of Education and the Middle States Commission on Higher Education.
+This post-baccalaureate program prepares for the Pennsylvania ESL Program Specialist PK-12 certification.
+Course credits may be used as Act 48 credits or applied to Master of Education in Teaching English as a Second Language with optional ESL Program Specialist (PK-12) Certification Program.
+Up to 6 graduate credits may be transferred upon approval.

-The post-baccalaureate professional program ESL Program Specialist (PK-12) Certification leads to the certificate of PK-12 ESL Program Specialist in Pennsylvania (CSPG 68).
-This certificate enables teachers to provide ESL services and/or teach ESL.
-The flexible program is offered in two formats, on campus and online, which may be combined for faster completion.
-Up to 6 graduate credits may be transferred upon approval of the program director.